 Step 2: Seek approval for your project from the JMU Institutional Review Board (IRB)

 All research applications must be submitted to the Institutional Review Board for approval of human participant research.
-View procedures for IRB approval and necessary forms.
+View procedures for IRB approval and necessary form.
 Following IRB approval, contact the Participant Pool Coordinator:

 Office: Miller 1170

 Before scheduling participants, you must submit a copy of the IRB approval form, IRB proposal, including the informed consent form, and the debriefing form, to the Participant Pool Coordinator.

 Upon receipt of your IRB approval, IRB proposal, including the informed consent and debriefing forms, the Participant Pool Coordinator will issue passwords, information on accessing your study, and written instructions regarding how to schedule experiments using the Sona Systems web site.